Alaska Airlines Imagine Tomorrow teaches how to translate ideas into results.

 It fosters collaboration.

-Required to work in teams, students discover how collaborative actions make a difference in meeting the challenge of energy production and use in the 21st Century.
+Required to work in teams, students discover how collaborative actions make a difference in meeting the challenge of sustainability in the 21st Century.

 It brings great minds together.

-On a weekend in mid-May, students in grades 9 through 12 from four states travel to Pullman, Wash.
+In May, students in grades 9 through 12 from four states travel to Pullman, Washington.
 They present their well-researched ideas to top executives from industry-leading companies, as well as to distinguished University scholars.

 It ends with new hope.

-Imagine Tomorrow shows students how much they can achieve.
+Alaska Airlines Imagine Tomorrow shows students how much they can achieve.
 Students find ways to shift the public mindset, reshape governance and policy, reengineer technologies, and redesign communities and ways of life.
-Imagine Tomorrow drives innovation that changes lives.
+Alaska Airlines Imagine Tomorrow drives innovation that changes lives.

 - Higher education: The competition inspires many students to pursue a college degree.